codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Personal Git token**
-  The Git token authenticating actions in GitHub from CSDP.
+  The personal Git token of each user, to authenticate the user's actions in GitHub from CSDP.

   Silent install: Mandatory.
 Add the `--personal-git-token` flag.
+If the flag is not passed, CSDP uses the runtime token as the user's personal Git token instead.

 **Codefresh demo resources**